-During the AR 9 reporting period, two housing projects (Olmsted Terrace Faculty Homes - File Number 9923, and Olmsted Road Staff Rental Housing - File Number 9792) were approved.
+During the AR 10 reporting period, two housing projects (Olmsted Terrace Faculty Homes - File Number 9923, and Olmsted Road Staff Rental Housing - File Number 9792) were approved.
 For purposes of the housing linkage requirement, as provided in GUP Condition F.8, the housing requirement is counted at the time of the framing inspection.
-The Olmsted Terrace Faculty Homes and Olmsted Road Staff Rental Housing projects were not framed during this reporting period.
+The Olmsted Terrace Faculty Homes and Olmsted Road Staff Rental Housing projects were framed during this reporting period.
+In addition, two student housing renovation projects resulted in a slight change in housing units.